 Advanced Theatre guides students to an understanding in the craft of acting through their participation in a wide variety of theatrical exercises.
 These skills will be further developed through improvisation exercises and scene work.
 In Theatre Academy Advanced, students demonstrate their knowledge of the Elements of Theatre by their participation in the fall production.
 Students deepen their understanding of directing, as they direct one another in a series of scenes through a directing unit.
 Units covered throughout this course include but are not limited to the following: College Prep, Vocal Performance & the Internationals Phonetic Alphabet, Theatre History: Theatre of the Absurd & Contemporary American Theatre, Marketing and Public Relations in Theatre, Directing, Musical Theatre 1980s-Now, and Theatre Production.
-Students are required to participate in either the winter production or the spring musical, and the One Act Festival.
+Students are required to participate in the Fall Play and will be required to participate in either the winter production or the spring musical, and the One Act Festival.
 Students learn techniques for teaching Theatre to other students, and some senior advanced students may earn volunteer hours as Theatre Aides to Theatre Academy I.